Career development and professional practice skills are critical for artists and an integral part of the School of Art curricula.

 The School of Art, along with the College of Visual and Performing Arts’ School of Design and Department of Transmedia, hold an M.F.A. exhibition in New York City in addition to a Syracuse exhibition.
 The New York exhibition provides an opportunity for our M.F.A. candidates to connect to alumni, peers, and arts professionals in the New York area.

 Students interested in teaching enroll in the University’s Future Professoriate Program, through which a teaching portfolio is developed.
 During their second and third years, selected graduate students are hired to teach specific courses as part-time instructors.

 Creative Opportunity Grants

 The School of Art supports students in pursuing unique opportunities that will benefit their artistic practice and enhance their career development through Creative Opportunity Grants (COG).
 These small grants will provide support for single or multiple-student projects with preference being given to projects that both enhance the development of the student and the prestige of the school.
-Visit Current Students for further details.
+Visit Answers for further details.